- What is ILLiad @ H?

 - Awaiting Renewal Request Response--we are waiting for the lending library to grant or deny the renewal request

 - Awaiting Customer Response--we have emailed you regarding the request and need to hear back from you before we continue processing it

 - Awaiting Unfilled Processing--the libraries to which we sent your request were unable to send it and we are checking to see if there are other libraries that we can ask

-- In DD Stacks Searching--we are checking to see if this material is available at University Libraries
+- In DD Stacks Searching--we are checking to see if this material is available at Harrison Libraries

 How will I know if a requested item has arrived and where do I go to get it?

 We'll send you an email when your request is available.
 Loans can be picked up at the Mortensen Library circulation desk; if they haven't been checked out within two weeks of receipt, or if items are short term loans that are still on the shelf when they reach their due date, we'll return them to the lending institution.
 Most articles can be accessed through your ILLiad @ H account, just log in and click the Available Articles link under the View category on the Main Menu.
 Documents can be opened by clicking the View links to the left of their titles and will remain online for 30 days before being removed to help us comply with US copyright law.
 Occasionally we receive articles that can't be posted online, and these are held at the circulation desk for pickup (or mailed to faculty and staff offices) and are yours to keep.